VKCOM/vk-ios-sdk/README.md

 6) present the dialog viewcontroller in your view controller

 Working with share activity
 ==========

 VK SDK provides a special class for working with `UIActivityViewController` - `VKActivity`.

+Pay attention to the fact, that a VK app has it own Share extension starting from version 2.4.
+Starting from version 2.5 it will support special URL scheme to check, if Share extension is available.
+You should call `[VKActivity vkShareExtensionEnabled]` method to remove VKActivity from activities list, if a VK share extension available.

 See example below for understand how it works:

 ```
 NSArray *items = @[[UIImage imageNamed:@"apple"], @"Check out information about VK SDK" , [NSURL URLWithString:@"https://vk.com/dev/ios_sdk"]]; //1